celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 On Remix, We would create a new workspace and then a new file which we would name `cardealer.sol`

-Starting out in the first line, you include a statement that specifies the license under which the code is being released.
+Starting in the first line, you include a statement that specifies the license under which the code is being released.

 ```js
 // SPDX-License-Identifier: MIT